Newland & Associates, PLC

 Many Taxpayers have only a vague idea when their returns were filed, or even if they have been filed.
 In some cases, Taxpayers fail to file and the IRS “files” for them using a statutorily approved “Substitute for Return.”

 In some cases, IRS assessments may not be made for months after a return is filed.
-A transcript will show “when” the assessment occurred (the beginning of the ten-year period), as well as provide information, such as the filing of prior Offers and waivers, which could extend the statute of limitations on collection.
-Another reason for obtaining a transcript is to check on the application of prior installment payments.
+A transcript will show when the assessment occurred (the beginning of the ten-year period), as well as provide information, such as the filing of prior Offers and waivers, which could extend the statute of limitations on collection.
+Another reason for obtaining a transcript is to check on the application of prior payments (credits).
 If payments have been misapplied or penalties or interest incorrectly calculated, such errors can be discerned from transcripts.
 Finally, the only way to confirm the time left in the IRS collection period is to check the IRS transcript.
-Transcripts are what the IRS employees rely on for that information, so it is good practice to make sure, if possible, that the transcripts are approximately correct.

 HOPELESSLY INSOLVENT